Clover

 The children must have a named water bottle with them in school at all times which will be placed in a box in the classroom each morning.
 No other items need to be brought into school; this includes fidget toys, pencil cases, toys and stationery, unless adults in school request it or it is required to support additional needs.

 Please consult the school website or recent letter to see what is expected to be worn to school in terms of uniform and PE kit.
-Smart trainers may be worn as long as they are completely black.
-Please make sure your child is bringing a coat into school as the weather can still be very changeable.
+Smart trainers may be worn if they are completely black.
+Please make sure your child brings a coat into school as the weather can still be very changeable.

 Bags and Wellies